ietf-wg-cellar/matroska-specification/index_tags.md

 Some details about tagging are already present in [@!RFC9559, section 24].

-While the Matroska tagging framework allows anyone to create their own custom tags, it's important to have a common set of values for interoperability.
+While the Matroska tagging framework allows anyone to create their own custom tags, it is important to have a common set of values for interoperability.
 This document defines a set of common tag names used in Matroska.

 # Notation and Conventions